yudai/cf_nise_installer/README.md

   * Runs the above scripts in order
   * Executes some additional tasks such as installing Ruby, Gems and Nise Bosh

-These scripts do not automatically update existing files in the `cf-release` and `nise_bosh` directories.
-You need to update them if needed.

-When run these scrips ts, be sure your are  in the `cf_nise_installer` directory, and not in `local` directory.
+When run these scrips, be sure your are  in the `cf_nise_installer` directory, and not in `local` directory.

+#### Notes for Updating Devbox

+These scripts do *not* automatically update existing files in the working directory.

+You need to delete the `cf_nise_installer` directory created by the `bootstrap.sh` script to apply changes on environment variables below and other modification in outer repositories such as `cf-release`.
+You are alwo able to manually edit files in the directory and run `install.sh` or each script required to install.

 ### Environment Variables